wjma90/google-drive-upload/README.md

 You can install the script by automatic installation script provided in the repository.

-Default values set by automatic installation script:
+Default values set by automatic installation script, which are changeable:

 **Repo:** `labbots/google-drive-upload`